Sunday, March 23, 2025

 Ever notice that fringe conspiracy theories surround liberal philanthropists but not brazenly selfish libertarians?

-Bill Gates, who wants to end malaria, not for himself -- he lives in Washington State for god's sake -- but to help the helpless in the tropics (and yes, selfishly to cleanse his conscience and legacy and yes, he invests in the cures, but he could invest those funds in real estate and earn even more).
+Bill Gates, who wants to end malaria, not for himself -- he lives in Washington State for god's sake -- but to help the helpless in the tropics (and yes, selfishly to cleanse his conscience and legacy and yes, he invests in the cures, but he could invest those funds elsewhere and earn even more).
 Gates is the regular target of some of the most nefarious conspiracy theories, among them some of the most absurd ones like promoting vaccines with the intent of inserting a chip in every body to surveil or control us all.

-Meanwhile Elon Musk, who shows no interest in protecting the little guy or helping the helpless, whose philanthropic trust gives money to his own enterprises -- iow, it's just a selfish money-laundering scheme -- Elon Musk who believes in libertarian selfishness and promotes selfishness, even taking gov't subsidies to float his business and fatten his wallet, who plainly and publicly buys political influence, who really does seem to be intent on actually controlling the world, and who owns the public square itself under the pretense of ridding it of censorship (although his first act was to restrict criticism of himself), this Elon Musk who actually, physically and literally inserts chips in human brains at Neurolink -- that Elon Musk has not a single fringe tinfoil hat conspiracy attached to him.
+Meanwhile Elon Musk, who shows no interest in protecting the impoverished or helping the helpless, whose philanthropic trust gives money to his own enterprises -- iow, it's just a selfish money-laundering scheme -- Elon Musk who believes in libertarian selfishness and promotes selfishness, even taking gov't subsidies to float his business and fatten his wallet, who plainly and publicly buys political influence, who really does seem to be intent on actually controlling the world, and who owns the public square itself under the pretense of ridding it of censorship (although his first act was to restrict criticism of himself), this Elon Musk who actually, physically and literally inserts chips in human brains at Neurolink -- that Elon Musk has not a single fringe tinfoil hat conspiracy theory attached to him.
 Ever notice that?
 Isn't that odd?

 I want to call this the Gates-Musk paradox.

 I want to be clear at the outset, that I'm not complaining that the conspiracy theorist is treating Gates unfairly and I'm not defending Gates' philanthropy.
-Gates could be a misguided, arrogant, meddling fool and Musk a brilliant hero of our time (though I doubt that, given other proposals I've written about here).
+Gates could be a misguided, arrogant, meddling fool and Musk a brilliant hero of our time (though I doubt that, given other of his proposals I've written about here).
 I'm interested only in understanding the paradox to see it if tells us anything about theorizing and theorists, that is, about human thinking.

 This paradox, btw, is not just true of Gates and Musk.
 It is a general character of conspiracy theory, maybe even a law.

 Consider Soros, another classic philanthropist spending his money on helping the helpless whether they be despised immigrants or victims of racism or of autocracy.
 Whatever you think of his goals or his means, they are not selfish.
-Yes, he wants to influence gov'ts, but to encourage liberal democracy so that all its members have equal access to rule.
-You can't call that enslaving the world -- forcing people to choose for themselves what they want of their gov't -- but world enslavement is what he's accused of attempting.
+Yes, he wants to influence governments, but to encourage liberal democracy so that all its nation's people have equal access to rule.
+You can't call that enslaving the world -- forcing people to choose for themselves what they want of their government -- but world enslavement is what he's accused of attempting.
 Meanwhile, Peter Thiel promotes monopoly as the best business strategy -- not to benefit society or the little guy, but to make most money fastest for the monopolist alone.
 There are no elaborate fictionalized conspiracy theories or wacky conspiracy theorist calls to alarm surrounding Thiel.
 But Soros?
 He's second after the Federal Reserve among conspiracy theory targets.

 The obvious response is that a conspiracy theory has to have an element of secrecy and deception so they can't attach to Musk and Thiel or Charles Koch or the late Sheldon Adelson.
 And of course that's true about a conspiracy.
 But consider what that means about conspiracy theories and the theorists' concerns.
 Are the theorists concerned about nefarious actions and their dangers or are they concerned about secrecy and deception?
 Is conspiracy theory about danger or about distrust?
 The Musks and Thiels also do not inspire trust.
 The conspiracy theorist is not distrustful of the targets, they're distrustful of reality, of information.
 The essence of a fringe conspiracy is not just distrust, it's the fictionalization of distrust, the irreality that confirms their distrust.